-Kimberly Hoard our past President ( 2014-2016), started learning about training dogs in 2000 with her first dog Tally.
-Together they did some basic obedience and agility.
-Tally now has her Agility Dog of Canada title.
+Kimberly Hoard, our past President ( 2014-2016), started learning about training dogs in 2000 with her first dog Tally.
+Together they did some basic obedience and agility and earned an Agility Dog of Canada title.

-Kimberly got her first Nova Scotia Duck Tolling Retriever, Cedar in 2003 and has had many successes in agility, obedience, rally and field.
-Cedar has just earned his MOTCH.
-That is just about as high as you can go in Obedience.
-Some of his other titles include Agility trial Champion, Masters Steeplechase Dog of Canada, Canine Good Neighbour, Rally Advanced and a Working Certificate.
-Cedar and Kimberly have also qualified and competed at the Nationals level for 3 years.
+Kimberly got her first Nova Scotia Duck Tolling Retriever, Cedar in 2003 and had many successes in agility, obedience, rally and field, achieving the MOTCH obedience title as well as Agility trial Champion, Masters Steeplechase Dog of Canada, Canine Good Neighbour, Rally Excellent and a Working Certificate.
+Cedar and Kimberly also qualified and competed at the Nationals level for 3 years.
 She is currently training duck Tollers Hazyl and Clyve in obedience, rally and agility.

 Kimberly feels it is important to further educate herself by attending seminars and workshops on training and dog related issues.
-She has trained and learned from several excellent trainers including Sylvia Reeve, Ricki Abrams, Sue Miller and Lane White.
+She has trained and learned from several excellent trainers including Sylvia Reeve, Ricki Abrams, Sue Miller and Cindy Boht .

 She chooses to use reward based training and believes to use the “least intrusive “ method first.
-Kimberly teaches basic and Intermediate obedience classes.
-Kimberly believes that with some time spent training your dog, you can have a well behaved and respected member of society that is welcome almost everywhere you go.
+Kimberly teaches basic and Intermediate obedience classes and believes that with appropriate training, you can have a well behaved and respected canine member of society that is welcome almost everywhere you go.